rust-project-primer/book/src/ci/readme.md

 title: Continuous Integration
 author: Martin Fowler
 ---
-In this article, Martin summarizes continuous integration practises.
+In this article, Martin summarizes continuous integration practices.
 In his own words:

 *Continuous Integration is a software development practice where each